 Try to incorporate as much of your at-home routine into your flying hours as possible.
 Brushing your teeth and cleaning your skin can help to ease your body into sleep mode.

-How to relax on a long flight: choose a comfortable travel outfit
+How to be comfortable on a long haul flight: choose a comfortable travel outfit

 Prepare your carry on essentials for overseas flight: your own first class amenity bag